ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

 |sdk| provides hooks that can customize the ``Solver`` behavior, this customization are implemented in C/C++ and can
 make use of the :ref:`ALFAsim-SDK C/C++ API <sdk_api>` in order to fetch information from the application.

-At this point, we are going to implement the :ref:`solver_hooks` that updates the secondary variable declared from :file:`myplugin.py` file and retrieve the ``Oil Velocity`` from the |alfasim|'s Solver.
+At this point, we are going to implement the :ref:`solver_hooks` that updates the secondary variable declared in :file:`myplugin.py` file and retrieve the ``Oil Velocity`` from the |alfasim|'s Solver.

-First, we need to implement two mandatory hooks, the :py:func:`HOOK_INITIALIZE <alfasim_sdk._internal.hook_specs.initialize>` and the :py:func:`HOOK_FINALIZE <alfasim_sdk._internal.hook_specs.finalize>`
+First, we need to implement two mandatory hooks: the :py:func:`HOOK_INITIALIZE <alfasim_sdk._internal.hook_specs.initialize>` and the :py:func:`HOOK_FINALIZE <alfasim_sdk._internal.hook_specs.finalize>`

 With them it is possible to initialize any custom data (to store any important information) for internal use.
-Also it is needed to load and unload the |sdk| API, in which will allows the plugin to use the API in any implemented `hook`.
+Also it is necessary to load and unload the |sdk| API, allowing the plugin to use the API in any implemented `hook`.

 .. rubric::  Implementation of :file:`myplugin.cpp`